rsvp/chess/README.md

 * Look through the eyes of your pieces.
 * Look to pawn structure to drive your plan.
 * Losing your objectivity almost always means losing the game.
+* Luck quantified: how often your opponent fails to punish your blunders.
 * Maintain positional tension, rather than dissipating it too soon.
 * Make certain all your pieces are defended.
 * Make only one ill-considered move, and your opponent's wildest dreams becomes reality.
 * Make your decision, then live or die with it.
 * Making excuses for losing will never help you to win.
+* Man is masterful over a machine, so long as he assigns its goals.
 * Many calculations will lead to victory.
 * Many men, many styles: what is chess style but the intangible expression of the will to win.
 * Many won games have been lost due to overconfidence.